ukparliament/ontologies/procedure/maps/meta/motion-cheat-sheets/legislation/secondary/statutory-instrument/affirmative/made/index.md

 #### Can be debated

-If approval motion extant

-AND

-if fatal amendment to approval motion extant
+If fatal amendment to approval motion extant

-AND

-if the instrument has NOT been revoked

 AND